 Once signed, the employer and the employee should each keep at least one (1) copy of the document.

 To notarize the document, the parties must go a notary public to acknowledge that they have signed the Employment Agreement freely and voluntarily.
 They should also present a valid I.D. issued by an official agency bearing their photograph and signature such as a driver's licence or a passport, among others.
-If either of the parties is under 18 years of age, their legal guardian must also accompany them to the notary public, The notary public will usually require one original copy of the document to be left with the notary public.
+The notary public will usually require one original copy of the document to be left with the notary public.

 Once notarized, the employer and the employee should each keep at least one (1) copy of the notarized document.